WHAT IS SPOUSAL MAINTENANCE?

 Upon separation, Mr Peters applied for a spousal maintenance order of $2,500 per week.

-The judge in the matter looked through Mr Peter’s expenses and found that several things that Mr Peters has claimed were not reasonable.
+The judge in the matter looked through Mr Peter’s expenses and found that several things that Mr Peters had claimed were not reasonable.
 For example, Mr Peters claimed that he required $350 per week for skin care products.
 The trial judge commented that this was not a reasonable expense.
 Mr Peters also claimed as a necessary commitment $550 per week for holidays.
 The judge also found this figure excessive.

 This also depends on the individual circumstances of your case.
 There is no minimum or maximum period set by the law.